|Walk Facts||Good book about tramping in New Zealand|

 Anna and I started off at the carp park by Lake Rotoiti where Mount Herbert Road meets Lakeside Track.
 We thought we’d be safer down here rather than at the car park at the end of the road.
 It can get snowy up there and we didn’t want to risk driving down the mountain on ice.
 We walked up the road to its end and hit Speargrass Track around 9am.
 That’s a descent time to start considering we were driving from Christchurch that morning.

 Speargrass Track was leading us through a beautiful native bush.
 Even though it was in the middle of the winter, the temperatures were exceeding 15 degrees.
-Sun was up but not shining at us as we were protected by the bush, birds were singing and warm breeze was keeping us warm enough to hike in shorts and T-shirts.
-Just a perfect winter bush hike.
+Sun was up but not shining at us as we were protected by the bush, birds were singing and warm breeze was keeping us warm enough to hike in shorts and T-shirts, you can check out this useful reference to help you find the right clothing in your next adveture.
+As this time it was perfect with a perfect winter bush hike.

 When we reached Speargrass Hut, we were tempted to stay there for a night but we knew that the weather should get worse in a couple of days so we decided to push further.